-Brave seven-year-old Ayesha Siddiqui launched the 5K in the South Side's Pollok Park, despite spending most of the last week in city's Yorkhill Sick Kid's Hospital.
+Ayesha Siddiqui started the 5K in Pollok Park, despite spending most of last week in Yorkhill Hospital For Sick Children.

-More than 300 walkers raised £2500 for the Anthony Nolan charity which is trying to find her a match for a bone marrow transplant.
+The walkers raised £2500 for the Anthony Nolan charity, which is trying to find her a match for a bone marrow transplant.

-Nadeem, a cancer doctor at the city's Royal Infirmary, said Ayesha was "full of beans" at yesterday's event.
+Nadeem, a cancer doctor at the city's Royal Infirmary, said Ayesha was "full of beans" at the event.

-As reported previously in the Evening Times, Ayesha was diagnosed with the illness last year, and has been having chemotherapy.
+Ayesha was diagnosed with the illness last year and has been having chemotherapy, as previously reported in the Evening Times.

-Although a million people have been tested, no match has been found for her and due to her background, a match is most likely to come from someone in the Asian ethnic group.
+Although a million people have been tested, no match has been found for her.

 None of her family – including brother Saif, 4, and mum Noreen, 47, a Glasgow Caledonian University lecturer – is suitable.